ymolists/website/gitpod/docs/config-gitpod-file.md

 This generates example content you can adjust to meet your needs.

 Alternatively, you can use the interactive mode with `gp init -i`.
-It will ask you about the different configuration options, generate the `.gitpod.yml` file and open it in an editor tab so you can review and extend as neccesary.
+It will ask you about the different configuration options, generate the `.gitpod.yml` file and open it in an editor tab so you can review and extend as necessary.

 Gitpod provides auto-complete, hover info and validation for the `.gitpod.yml` file so you get instant feedback and can rest assure your configuration is valid.